JakovTomasic/no-headache.nix/README.md

         - for Single-user installation you may need to run `. /home/ubuntu/.nix-profile/etc/profile.d/nix.sh` before using nix (as instructed after installation)
 - download this project and `cd` into this project's root directory
 - run `./enterdevshell.sh`
-- build a configuration: `buildVms -c examples/vm-count-option/configs.nix`
+- build a configuration: `nohead build -c examples/vm-count-option/configs.nix`
-- run all VMs with `runAllVms`
+- run all VMs with `nohead runall`
 - that's it.
 Close the VMs and write your own configurations.
 Happy configuring!

 ## Tailscale